AJ-Gonzalez/ajdevsite/README.md

 as well as any other toolkit I become proficient in.

-## Not yet online, will be soon
+## Finally online!

-Deployment might be Docker based, or just Linux, Nginx, GNUnicorn, wsgi based.
+Deployed on Linux, Nginx, GNUnicorn.